GVINS: Tightly Coupled GNSS-Visual-Inertial Fusion for Smooth and Consistent State Estimation: System Overview

 \section{System Overview}

 The structure of our proposed system is illustrated in Fig.~\ref{fig:system_diagram}.
 The estimator takes raw GNSS, IMU and camera measurements as input, and applies necessary preprocessing on each type of measurement afterwards.
-As in \cite{qin2018vins}, the IMU measurements are pre-integrated and the whole image is summarized as a series of sparse feature points.
-For GNSS raw data, we first filter out low-elevation and unhealthy satellites which are prone to be erroneous.
+As in \cite{qin2018vins}, the IMU measurements are pre-integrated and sparse feature points are detected and tracked from the image sequence.
+For GNSS raw data, we first filter out low-elevation and unhealthy satellites which are prone to errors.
 In order to reject unstable satellite signal, only satellites which are continuously locked for a certain amount of epochs are allowed to enter the system.
-Because the ephemeris data is acquired via the slow satellite-receiver wireless link (50 bit/s), a GNSS measurement is unusable until its corresponding ephemeris is fully transmitted.
-After the preprocessing phase, all measurements are ready for the estimator, but before stepping into the optimization part, an initialization phase is necessary to properly initialize the system states of the non-linear estimator.
+Because the ephemeris data is acquired via the slow satellite-receiver wireless link (50 bit/s on GPS L1C), a GNSS measurement is unusable until its corresponding ephemeris is fully transmitted.
+After the preprocessing phase, all measurements are ready for the estimator.
+Before performing optimization, an initialization phase is necessary to properly initialize the system states of the non-linear estimator.

-The initialization starts with a vision-only SfM, from which an up-to-similarity motion and structure are jointly estimated, then the trajectory from IMU is aligned to the SfM result in order to recover the scale, velocity, gravity and IMU bias.
+The initialization starts with a vision-only \ac{SfM}, from which an up-to-similarity motion and structure are jointly estimated, then the trajectory from IMU is aligned to the \ac{SfM} result in order to recover the scale, velocity, gravity and IMU bias.
 After VI initialization is finished, a coarse-to-fine GNSS initialization process is conducted.
 At first a coarse anchor localization result is obtained by the SPP algorithm, then the local and global frames are associated in the yaw alignment stage using the local velocity from VI initialization and GNSS Doppler measurement.
 Finally the initialization phase ends with the anchor refinement, which utilizes accurate local trajectory and imposes clock constraints to further refine the anchor's global position.